nileshbiradarr/QrCode-Generator-With-Python/README.md

 pip install qrcode[pil]

-Here qrcode.py file helps you to manage the size and colour of the QR code
+Here "qrcode as qr.py" is basic code to generate the Qr code And "qrcode.py" file helps you to manage the size and colour of the QR code